ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/unit_tests/unit_tests.rst

 Implementation details
 ----------------------

-To test if assertions we use the following approach:
+To test if assertions are triggered, we use the following approach:

 - http://www.electronvector.com/blog/unit-testing-with-asserts
 - Use ``CException <https://github.com/ThrowTheSwitch/CException>``_ while testing (``:use_exceptions: TRUE`` in Ceedling ``project.yml``)